dweinberger/Guiders-JS/README-forked.txt

 Caveats
 --------------------------

-I am a amateur, embarrassingly bad hobbyist programmer.
+I am an amateur, embarrassingly bad hobbyist programmer.
 I wanted Guiders-JS to work a little differently, so I made some changes.
 The modified version seems to work, although I have not put it through rigorous field testing, so I figured I'd make the forked version available, if only as a demonstration of some functionality that a competent developer might add.

 Thank you Jeff for creating Guiders, and GitHub for enabling amateurs to fork it all up.